 Please not that Riverside Milk is raw milk and that raw milk may not be suitable for you or your family.
 The Ministry of Primary Industries advises the following: 'Raw milk may contain Microorganisms that can cause serious illness.
 To reduce the risk of illness, the raw milk should be heated to at least 70 degrees celcius for at least one minute.
 This is critical for infants, young children, the elderly, pregnant women and people with weakened immune systems.'

-Benefits of fresh raw milk
+Benefits of Whole fresh milk

 Milk as pure as can be